 - Practice Your Plan: Review emergency plans with your family.
 Be sure to designate a meeting place and a check-in telephone number if you are separated during evacuation.
 Also, make certain that everyone has emergency numbers stored in their mobile phones.

 - Prepare, if Possible: If you have time, close windows, doors and blinds and shut off utilities.
 Open the fireplace damper and close fireplace screens.

 - Ready Your Vehicle: Have your car ready to leave at a moment’s notice, with the fuel tank filled and the keys handy.
 Roll up the windows to keep smoke out.

 - Heed Evacuation Instructions: If advised to evacuate, do so immediately.
 Wear protective clothing, such as a long-sleeved cotton or wool shirt and pants, and take a wet cotton towel or handkerchief to protect your face.

 - Follow Your Plan: Take your survival kit and choose a route away from fire and smoke.
 Follow your evacuation plan and be sure everyone knows where to go and what to do.

 How to Respond After a Wildfire

-- Check with fire officials before attempting to re-enter your home.
+- Await the “All Clear”: Check with fire officials before attempting to re-enter your home.
 Use caution when entering since fires can re-ignite quickly, even after dying down.